Preparation

 - Frontex uses a narrative about migration and border management in which migrants are often portrayed as a danger, which supports and reproduces racist and nationalist views on migration.

 - Frontex is increasingly criticised.
-There are repeated reports ofdirect and indirect involvement in illegal push-backs and violence against migrants: Frontex officials are said to have witnessed push-backs in the Aegean Sea by the Greek coast guard and Frontex ships have also been involved in push-backs in the Aegean Sea.
-According to reports from the civilian sea rescue organisation Sea-Watch, the EU agency is also involved in pullbacks to Libya in the central Mediterranean: Frontex's aerial reconnaissance aircraft refuses to cooperate with NGOs and cooperates predominantly with the so-called Libyan coast guard to have protection seekers brought back to Libya.
+There are repeated reports of direct and indirect involvement in illegal push-backs and violence against migrants: Frontex officials witness push-backs in the Aegean Sea by the Greek coast guard without intervening and Frontex ships are also involved in push-backs in the Aegean Sea themselves.
+According to reports from the civilian sea rescue organisation Sea-Watch, the EU agency is also involved in pull-backs to Libya in the central Mediterranean: Frontex's aerial reconnaissance aircraft refuses to cooperate with NGOs and cooperates predominantly with the so-called Libyan coast guard to have protection seekers brought back to Libya.
+Since Frontex is involved, but the actors who ultimately carry out the operations come from Libya, Frontex tries to shift the responsibility for these pull-backs away from itself.

 - In addition, the agency is criticised for its lack of human rights monitoring capabilities.
 It is very difficult for people who experience rights violations by Frontex to take the agency to court.
-Moreover, the direct and indirect involvement in push-backs shows that even internal control mechanisms of the agency are not sufficient to guarantee the protection of human rights.
+Moreover, the direct and indirect involvement in push- and pull-backs shows that even internal control mechanisms of the agency are not sufficient to guarantee the protection of human rights.

 Read more here: